gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 > #### `5.1.0` or newer
 > The GNU AWK (gawk) package contains programs for manipulating text files.

-> **Required!** For the current and next stage (chroot environment) that most build systems depends on GNU implementation style.
+> **Required!** For current and next stage (chroot environment) that most build systems depends on GNU implementation style.
 ```bash
 # Ensure some unneeded files are not installed.
 sed -i 's|extras||' Makefile.in